raboley/Angular-GettingStarted/APM/Notes.md

 ## Demo: Creating the App Component

-The below code can be written from scratch in the `app.component.ts` to
+The below code can be written from scratch in the `app.component.ts` to create a new component.

 ```typescript
 import { Component } from "@angular/core";